|1963-1964 Cup Winners' Cup winner|

 Fernando Peyroteo was born in Portuguese Angola.
 He played his entire career with Sporting CP, between 1937 and 1949, scoring 544 goals for them.
 He was the star of the forward line known as Cinco Violino(Five Violins).
 He was the league top scorer 6 times.
 His goals-per-game ratio was arguably the best in the history of football, at 1.6 successful strikes per game.
 He played 20 times for Portugal during nearly 11 years between 1938 and 1949, scoring 14 goals.

-Matías Fernández, António Jesus Correia, Paulo Futre, Stan Valckx, Emmanuel Amunike, Ricardo Sa Pinto, Lizinho, Nani, Simao Sabrosa, Mário Jardel, Manuel Soeiro, António Oliveira, Alberto Acosta, Jorge Cadete, Ricardo Quaresma.
+Matías Fernández, António Jesus Correia, Paulo Futre, Stan Valckx, Emmanuel Amunike, Ricardo Sa Pinto, Lizinho, Nani, Simao Sabrosa, Mário Jardel, Manuel Soeiro, António Oliveira, Alberto Acosta, Jorge Cadete, Ricardo Quaresma, Osvaldo Silva.

 -- Rui Patrico was rewarded a spot for his performance at Euro 2016.
 Normally, I do not consider national team performance for club selection.
 Carlos Gomes was the other option.
 I never considered Peter Schmeichel because he only spent two years there at the end of his career.

--- Both Cristano Ronaldo and Paulo Futre came from the academy.
-In fact, both Ronaldo and Futre only spent one season with the senior squad.
-In the end, I selected Ronaldo because he was too important for the history of the club and for Portuguese football in general.
-I left off Paulo Futre because he was simply not on the same level as the developed Ronaldo.
+-- Both Cristano Ronaldo and Paulo Futre came from the academy, but both Ronaldo and Futre only spent one season with the senior squad.
+In the end, I only selected Ronaldo because he was too important for the history of the club and for Portuguese football in general.
+I think most of Sporting CP fans would want him to be on his team.
+But I left off Paulo Futre because he was simply not on the same level as the developed Ronaldo.
 And I have to make room for other players.
-Futre's defection to Porto might be a factor.
+Futre's defection to Porto might also be a factor.